sramekj/boxer/README.md

 - automatically using hp pots on low health
 - load custom rotations from .json files
 - automatically go to town when inventory is full
+- auto-explore of the map (togglable in a config - still kinda buggy, working on it...)

 ### Tested classes (atm.)
 - Enchanter